 Fredagscafé is an opportunity to meet others with an interest in Denmark, Danish language, and Danish culture.
 It is also a chance to socialize in Danish in an informal setting All levels and all ages are welcome.
 This is a great monthly event for anyone who wants to speak Danish with other Danish speakers as well as for people who are learning Danish and would like to practice.

-Onsdagskubben is a Danish luncheon provided by the Northwest Danish Association at the Seattle Danish Center (Harmony Hall).
+Torsdagsklubben is a Danish luncheon provided by the Northwest Danish Association at the Seattle Danish Center (Harmony Hall).
 Lunch is followed by a program.
-The event is held on the third Wednesday of every month (except July and August).
+The event is held on the third Thursday of every month (except July and August).
 Donations are accepted.

 Every year people have the opportunity to support the Northwest Danish Association through a fund-raising auction with lots of fun games and activities.
 Many silent auction items are available varying from gift certificates for golf, restaurants, dinner theater certificates, baskets of assorted items, skiing, and more.
 Items have also included one-of-a-kind jewelry, crafts, wines, flowers, and camping trips.
 Even vintage items such as Danish porcelain and Danish books can be found at the auction.
 A delicious Danish themed dinner is followed by dessert and a program.